Chika4/Spotify_Songs-2024.csv/README.md

 ORDER BY all_streams.total_streams DESC;
 ```

 This dataset highlights the playlist reach and total streams for various artists across Deezer, Spotify, and YouTube.
 The Kid LAROI leads in total playlist reach with over 4.4 billion, driven primarily by his exceptional performance on YouTube (4.3 billion).
 Similarly, Tones And I has a strong YouTube presence, contributing to her impressive playlist reach of 2.5 billion.
 In contrast, The Weeknd  and Ed Sheeran dominate in total streams, with 4.8 billion and 4.7 billion, respectively, reflecting their consistent popularity across platforms, particularly Spotify and YouTube.
 Despite Deezer's low contribution to playlist reach, Spotify and YouTube emerge as key platforms influencing an artist's overall performance.

 ![](./Images/Playlist%20graph.PNG)

-Interestingly, some artists achieve high stream counts despite lower playlist reach.
-For instance, Passenger and Juice WRLD convert their modest playlist reach into substantial streams, indicating strong listener engagement or repeat plays.

-![](./Images/correlation_png.png)

 The correlation coefficient between total playlist reach and total streams is approximately 0.27, indicating a weak positive relationship.
 This suggests that high playlist reach doesn't always guarantee equivalent streaming success, pointing to the importance of audience loyalty, listener engagement, platform-specific popularity, repeat plays, and marketing efforts likely play a critical role in driving streams.

+![](./Images/correlation_png.png)

 Overall, YouTube's dominance in playlist reach and Spotify's strong contribution to streams make them essential platforms for artist success.